—some thoughts on The Queen’s Thief series by Megan Whalen Turner….warning, there be spoilers ahead.

 And Irene, oh sweet Irene.
 She’s still the most mysterious to me somehow.
 I hope that in future books we’ll see more of her, not just Attolia.

-Because I love Attolia, I do, but seeing the girl behind the queen makes it even more beautiful.
+Because I love Attolia, I do, but seeing the girl behind the queen somehow makes her story even more beautiful.

 And Costis, naturally.
 I think his book, The King of Attolia, is at the top of my list.
 I don’t own it for some inexplicable reason (maybe because my subconsious was waiting for those new beautiful editions to be released), but I must’ve re-read it and listened to the audiobook half a dozen times by now.
 And if you haven’t listened to the audio version, add it to your list.
 The narrator catches Costis’ inner drama-queen so perfectly!
 And Gen’s voice–so great.